REDxEYE/decima-dmf/SPEC.md

 In this example, the texture is named "Texture_1" and references the buffer at index 0 in the [DMFSceneFile](#dmfscenefile) object's `buffers` array.
 The metadata contains additional information about the texture, including its format, width, and height.

 ***Notes***:
-* The usage_type field is a DMFUsageType string, which is a complex case not yet defined in version 1 of the format.
+* The usageType field is a DMFUsageType string, which is a complex case not yet defined in version 1 of the format.
 * The texture buffer must contain the texture in a general format, such as PNG, TGA, EXR, TIFF, and so on.

 ### DMFTextureDescriptor